Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 1. Call your function _sum_, it takes any number of arguments and it returns the sum.
 1. Write a function called _sumOfArrayItems_, it takes an array parameter and return the sum of all the items.
 Check if all the array items are number types.
 If not give return reasonable feedback.
 1. Write a function called _average_, it takes an array parameter and returns the average of the items.
 Check if all the array items are number types.
 If not give return reasonable feedback.
-1. Write a function called _modifyArray_ takes array as parameter and modifies the fifth item of the array and return the array.
+1. Write a function called _modifyArray_ takes array as parameter and modifies(capitalize) the fifth item of the array and return the array.
 If the array length is less than five it return 'item not found'.

     ```js
-    console.log(modifyArray(['Avocado', 'Tomato', 'Potato','Mango', 'Lemon','Carrot']);
+    console.log(modifyArray(['Avocado', 'Tomato', 'Potato','Mango', 'Lemon','Carrot']));
     ```

     ```sh